-In Germany, a company called Scarosso has done a good job on the brand building side.
+In Germany, a company called Scarosso has done a good job on the brand-building side.
 They launched an Italian shoe brand.
 Germans launching an Italian customized shoe brand.
 I think, in terms of brand building, on their website and with the stores, they have done very well.
 They have six real stores where they sell their products.
-I think they have done a very good job on the brand building side.
+I think they have done a very good job on the brand-building side.
 The American e-commerce companies mentioned above are also all very good brand builders.

 Is it all about the positioning or what exactly is it they do well?

 At the start, it’s not all about the positioning.
-The product you sell needs to be a good product for the target group and really fulfill their needs.
+The product you sell needs to be a good product for the target group and really fulfil their needs.
 Storytelling cannot compensate for a product that doesn’t fit perfectly.
 Scarosso does a very good job on the product side.
 The people are extremely happy with the actual product.
 That’s a precondition you need and then you need a story that really fits well and has hype around it.
-That’s what the Harry’s and Warby Parker people are doing extremely well.
-They’ve create a good product of good quality and then they created a very good story and positioning around it.
+That’s what the people at Harry’s and Warby Parker are doing extremely well.
+They’ve created a good product of good quality and then they created a very good story and positioning around it.
 The consistency between the product and the story is the third component of it.

 Either you’re lucky and the thing goes viral or you apply solid traditional media planning to it, but applying media planning is not like magic.
 If you don’t have proper positioning and substance, it will fail.
 A lot of stuff fails.

 Many vertically integrated brands fail because they don’t do the first two steps right.
 I wouldn’t start doing broader media before you’re sure that the first two components are right.
 It’s not just traditional media planning that works if the first two components are right, PR usually works better too.
 You see that with Harry’s for example who are very good in the field of PR.
 You could also do that in a systematic way.
 Rocket has become a lot better at this by the way.
 Rocket has become very systematic in terms of PR in Europe at least.
-PR can save you a lot of money, if you do it the right way.
+PR can save you a lot of money if you do it the right way.

 You need to be good on all four pieces: the product, positioning and storytelling, media planning, and the PR side.
 All these four components can be very systematic.

-If you look at some of the early stage start-ups, what are some companies that have impressed you with how they have been able to build up their brand?
+If you look at some of the early-stage start-ups, what are some companies that have impressed you with how they have been able to build up their brand?
 What exactly about them impressed you?

 One start-up in our portfolio called ZenMate, which is a virtual private network installed via a plugin in your browser and help you encrypt your traffic directly through that browser.
 Encryption costs you speed and they compress it to compensate for that effect.
 All traffic goes to one server infrastructure and they have servers in 10 destinations or 10 countries, so you can decide that it look as if I were in the US.
 In this way, you can use Twitter for example in Turkey or you can watch American Netflix although you are in Germany.